 Prepare For Hurricane Season in Virginia, Maryland, and Washington D.C.

 Hurricane Season is here.
 Time to prepare.
 Several storms have already impacted the United States as weather patterns grow more unpredictable.
-Tropical storm Isaias, arriving in the U.S. August 3rd, brought damaging wind, tornados and heavy rain to Virginia, Maryland, and Washington D.C..
-Roads flooded, trees fell, millions of people lost power and nine Americans died.
+Hurricane Ida, arriving in the U.S. August 26th-September 4th, brought damaging wind, tornados and heavy rain to Virginia, Maryland, and Washington D.C..
+Roads flooded, trees fell, millions of people lost power and dozens of Americans lost their lives in Connecticut, Maryland, New Jersey, New York, Pennsylvania and Virginia, after the storm brought unprecedented rainfall to some areas.

 Insurance Coverage for Storm Damage